Supervisory Education

 Learning Outcomes

-1. Demonstrate an ability to use several models of pastoral supervision and critically analyse their usefulness.
+1. Employ several models of pastoral supervision and critically analyse their effectiveness in specific situations

-2. Exhibit a sophisticated ability to deal with issues of interpersonal dynamics within a supervisory alliance.
+2. Provide evidence of a sophisticated ability to address issues of interpersonal dynamics within a supervisory alliance

 P8177 Educational Theory and Practice in Pastoral Supervision